5 Different Bean Sprouts Recipes | Learn How To Cook Bean Sprouts 豆芽

 Mung beans are quite easy to sprout.
 You can use a sprouter machine designed for the purpose or do-it-yourself.
 Sprouting mung beans is a good idea because the sprouts are organic and fresh.
 And because you grew them, you know they are safe to eat.

-The video below shows this Korean lady growing mung bean sprouts in a flower pot.
-I think she over did the amount but you can see how a small amount of mung beans can produce such a huge harvest in 5 days.
+The video below shows Maangchi, a Korean lady sprouting mung bean sprouts in a flower pot.
+I think she sprouted too amount (maybe she has a big family to feed) but you can see how a small amount of mung beans can produce such a huge harvest in 5 days.
 OMG!

-She also did a video growing soy bean sprouts.
+She also did a video sprouting soy bean sprouts.
 It only takes 5 days.